hutengdai/exception-filtering-phonotactic-learner/README.md

 ```bash
 python3 --version
 ```
 (This checks for Python 3 specifically, as macOS comes with Python 2.7 pre-installed as "python".)
 If you get error message like "command not found: python3", you probably don't have python properly installed.
 You can download python from https://www.python.org/downloads/.
-You can find many video tutorials on the installation of python.
+You can find many video tutorials about the installation of python.

 ## Installation